With extended “shelter in place” and limited physical touch with others, many are facing a monumental issue of touch deprivation.

-There are so many ways that we can slow down, notice and follow the path to more pleasurably touch in our lives, even without another human around.
-And these tools can help to keep our brains and bodies regulated so that when we are able to meet and greet again, we will have an expanded repertoire of touchpoints in our bodies.
+There are so many ways that we can slow down.
+Notice and follow the path to more pleasurably touch in our lives, even without another human around.
+These tools can help keep our brains and bodies regulated.
+Then, when we are able to meet and greet again, we will have an expanded repertoire of touchpoints in our bodies.
 Are you ready to emerge from this pandemic with a body that has more pleasurable connection?

 As seen in Elephant Journal!